A City with lower carbon emissions

 Recent examples of how we are fostering a City with lower carbon emissions:

-- 85 per cent reduction in Council’s gross carbon emissions between 2011 and 2021.
+- Reduced gross carbon emissions by one-quarter between 2016 and 2021.
 Net zero emissions achieved for Council operations in 2021.

 - 359 megawatts of solar panels installed on Council buildings.